-The principal function of the MCTC is to detain personnel, both male and female, of the three Services and civilians subject to the Armed Forces Act, in accordance with the provisions of the Service Custody and Service of Relevant Sentences Rules 2009 (SCSRSR 09).
+The principal function of the MCTC is to detain personnel, both male and female, from the three Services and civilians subject to the Armed Forces Act, in accordance with the provisions of the Service Custody and Service of Relevant Sentences Rules 2009 (SCSRSR 09).

 The MCTC takes servicemen and women who have been sentenced to periods of detention from 14 days to 2 years.
 There are 3 categories of detainees: